yssource/rhai/README.md

 Custom types and methods
 -----------------------

-Here's an more complete example of working with Rust.
-First the example, then we'll break it into parts:
+A more complete example of working with Rust:

 ```rust
 use rhai::{Engine, EvalAltResult};